oiegorov/expo_improved/README.md

 # Expo
-Expo helps you to run the experiments on Grid5000.
+Expo helps you to run experiments on Grid5000.

 With Expo you can easily: